14th IYCS WORLD COUNCIL

 An encounter of 150 grass-roots student leaders and Animators from 80 countries for formation of Training of Trainers (ToT) and action planning in mobilizing students for leadership in good governance, social justice, global solidarity and Peace rooted in the Gospel.

-In an increasingly individualistic world, there is a real need to provide a space for young people to exchange, to share and to learn from experiences, as well as to build and to strengthen solidarity.
+Introduction: In an increasingly individualistic world, there is a real need to provide a space for young people to exchange, to share and to learn from experiences, as well as to build and to strengthen solidarity.
 Young people continue to be deeply affected by conflicts and or crises in the world, while social justice, peace, fundamental freedom, and good governance often remain unrealized.

 Since its beginning, the YCS has created a place for young people to reflect and act together through social, moral and spiritual values in bringing changes for the well-being of humanity.
 Through its network of more than 3 million students (both from secondary and university) around the world, IYCS can implement its actions and reach significant, tangible, and widespread results.